Last Updated on March 10, 2021 by Julia Wilson

 Prevention is the key when it comes to your cat’s health, follow these steps to better oral health for your cat.

 - Make a habit of checking your cat’s teeth once a month and you notice any redness, bleeding, lumps, bumps, bad breath see your veterinarian immediately.
 If your cat doesn’t like it, don’t force the issue.
 Try again the next day, just a few seconds at a time to get him used to have his mouth and teeth handled.
-Give him a reward afterwards.
+Reward him afterwards.

 Limit canned food:

 - Avoid an exclusive diet of canned food.
 Cut up chunks of human-grade beef, cheap cuts such as chuck steak are perfect.
-This gives your cat the opportunity to really chew the food, keeping his jaw and bones strong.
+This allows your cat to really chew the food, keeping his jaw and bones strong.

 Raw chicken necks or wings: